Plans & Pricing

 As the legal industry evolves, law firms are under increasing pressure to innovate their business practices.
 Central to this innovation is the transformation of billing systems.
 Traditional hourly billing, typically predicated on the billable hour model, is gradually being replaced by alternative billing arrangements or Alternative Fee Arrangements (AFAs).
 This comprehensive guide will delve into the complexities of AFAs, the advantages they provide, the different types of AFAs available, essential factors to consider when transitioning to an AFA model, and strategic guidance to successfully navigate this transition.

 As the competitive legal landscape continues to evolve, law firms worldwide are finding it increasingly beneficial to shift away from traditional billing models to more flexible and efficient Alternative Fee Arrangements (AFAs).
 The American Bar Association reports that 82% of corporate legal departments prefer AFAs, driven by the clear cost predictability and value alignment they offer.
 Additionally, a recent report on the state of the legal market highlights that law firms using AFAs have seen an average increase in law firm profitability of 25%, largely attributed to enhanced operational efficiency.
-Law firm client satisfaction scores for firms using AFAs have also soared by 30%, fostering stronger, positive client experience and relationships and bolstering client retention rates.
+Law firms using AFAs have seen client satisfaction scores surge by 30%, strengthening client relationships, enhancing experiences, and boosting retention rates.
 Moreover, studies indicate that AFAs have led to improved profit margins of up to 15%, enabling law firms to realize greater financial success.
 These compelling statistics underline the tangible benefits of AFAs and provide a strong impetus for law firms to reconsider their billing systems and explore the advantages that AFAs present.

 In this video, we share how lawyers are using alternative fee models in their law practices.
 Then, read below to understand the different models and how best to build them into your practice: